baoduy/sm-spa-jest-config/README.md

 ## The Sub-module path

-Add this repo as the sub-module of your repo with the module path is **configs\jest**
+Add this repository as the sub-module of your repository with the module path is **configs\jest**

+- The code coverage report folder: **./tests/--coverage--/**
+- The jest-html-reporter folder: **./tests/--reports--/**

-## Recommend srciptd & npm packages
+## Recommend scripts & npm packages

 ### TypeScript Project